nocomplexity/FreeAndOpenMachineLearning/whyossml.md

 researchers, in particular those from emerging economies, to engage in deep learning research.

-Green machine learning means is machine learning optimized to minimize resource utilization and environmental impact.
+Green machine learning means machine learning that is optimized to minimize resource utilization and environmental impact.
 This can be done by data center resource optimization, balancing training data requirements versus accuracy, choosing less resource intensive models or in some